BTrDB/smartgridstore-manual/adminconsole.md

 ```
 add descriptor [key1=value1] [key2=value2] ...```

 In our example we are going to identify the device as `descriptor` followed by the path that we want to assign as represented in the tree of Mr. Plotter.
-All the descriptors should use the psl.pqube. prefix to the microPMU ID.
+All the descriptors should use the psl.pqube3. prefix to the microPMU ID.

 ```
-add psl.pqube.p300001 path=myPMU
+add psl.pqube3.p300001 path=myPMU
 ```

 As represented in Mr. Plotter the tree would show: